juggy/backrub/README.markdown

 ## view

 Creating a template is nice, but you need to react to events on it and add logic.
 This is where the _view_ helper comes in handy.
-You specify a Backbone.View for a part of your template and Backbone Template will instantiate it as needed.
+You specify a Backbone.View for a part of your template and Backrub will instantiate it as needed.

 Some function will be added to the view (mainly: span, rerender and live).
 Render will be completely changed to handle the template.
-Backbone Template will use the id, className, tagName and attributes you have specified on your view to create it in the DOM.
+Backrub will use the id, className, tagName and attributes you have specified on your view to create it in the DOM.

 When you use _view_ make sure that when you actually append your template result (a string really) to your DOM, to call makeAlive to make sure all events are delegated properly by Backbone.